guest3444307/OneshotGB/README.md

 The main branch is where the 2.0.0 demo is currently being worked on

 # Credits:
-XXOs: I edited their cover of My Burden is Light https://musescore.com/user/28404833/scores/7453154
+<a href="https://chromonym.neocities.org/">Cyan</a>: I edited their cover of My Burden is Light https://musescore.com/user/28404833/scores/7453154

 # Update format